jamiahmad/nytimes-sudoku-string-extraction/README.md

 # NYT Sudoku Puzzle Scraper

 This project extracts the puzzle values from the New York Times daily hard sudoku puzzle and formats them for easy pasting into a preferred sudoku player interface.
-This script uses `rvest` to scrape data from the NYT puzzle page, processes it with `tidyverse` functions, and formats the output for convenient use.

 ## Requirements